-What does it really take to succeed in academia?
+What does it really take to get a job in academia?

 In Good Work If You Can Get It, Jason Brennan combines personal experience with the latest higher education research to help you understand what graduate school and the academy are really like.
 This candid, pull-no-punches book answers questions big and small, including